Homestay: the world in your home

 As a homestay host, you take on a special role as a cultural ambassador, and offer our international guests the opportunity to visit beyond offices and meetings and engage with Americans on a personal level.
 Homestay hosts provide a bed and most meals, but more importantly welcome your visitors as members of the family.

-The world at your table
+Dinner Hospitality: the world at your table

 Nothing sets the table for mutual understanding quite like sharing a meal with international visitors.
 Hosting a dinner for current and emerging leaders participating in our international exchanges is an excellent way to exercise everyday diplomacy and be a positive representative of San Diego.